Regency of Algiers: Corsair autonomy

 The corporate body of the Algerian corsairs was known as the taife reisi.
-It constituted the embodiment of state-sponsored piracy, since the economical prosperity of Algiers depended on the corsairs' loot.
+It constituted the embodiment of state-sponsored piracy, since the economic prosperity of Algiers depended on the corsairs' loot.
 The taife formed a council of corsair captains who resided in the western quarter of the city of Algiers.
 Its primary functions were recruiting new corsair captains, increasing finances through public and private investment in privateering expeditions and protecting its own corporate interests from the janissaries.
 Algiers started strengthening and modernizing its fleet; by the end of the 16th century, janissaries were allowed to join corsair ships.
 As the 17th century began, the corsairs adopted square-rigged sails and tapered hulls.
 Their ships became faster and less dependent on a steady supply of galley slaves.
 This latest sailing technology was procured by the corsairs thanks to an influx of European renegades such as the Dutchman Simon Danseker, enabling the corsairs to grow powerful in the Atlantic.

 The taife was led by the Qubtan (lit.
-'Captain') referred by European official documents as the "General of the galleys of Algiers".
+'Captain') referred to in European official documents as the "General of the galleys of Algiers".
 European renegades made up a majority on the taife, amongst whom were former slaves who rose to positions of power.
 The most distinguished were the Albanian-born corsairs Qubtan Arnaut Mami and Qubtan Murat Reis the Elder, who headed the Algerian navy in 1574 and 1590 respectively.
 In 1610 the taife was led by the Dutch corsairs, Sulayman Reis and his subordinate Murat Reis the Younger.
 The latter became the leader of Salé's corsairs in the 1620s but still used Algiers as his base, from which he raided as far as Iceland in 1627 and Ireland in 1631.